CiscoDevNet/AppDynamicsIKSIST/README.md

 * As DevOps and App Developer, use Intersight and AppDynamics to get app and infrastructure insights for Full Stack Observability

-This use case addresses the first third in the below diagram:
+This use case addresses the third flow in the diagram below:

 ![alt text](https://github.com/prathjan/images/blob/main/tomflow3.png?raw=true)